-After our testing, we were most impressed by the AmazonBasics C Cell Everyday alkaline batteries because of their brand reliability, long-lasting charge and decent shelf life.
+After our research, we were most impressed by the AmazonBasics C Cell Everyday alkaline batteries because of their brand reliability, long-lasting charge and decent shelf life.
 You also get 12 individual cells in each purchase, which makes them one of the best value options on our list.
 Keep reading below to learn more about the AmazonBasics C batteries and our other top picks.
 You can find these batteries for purchase on amazon.com.

 Top 7 Best C Batteries Compared